freeradical13/freeradical13.github.io/index.md

 ## Functional Groups

 The parts of an organic molecule that are most commonly involved in chemical reactions are called [functional groups][].
-There are 6 common functional groups, all of which are hydrophilic:
+There are 6 common functional groups, all of which are hydrophilic.

-1. Hydroxyl: Also called Alcohols and names are usually suffixed with -ol.
+1. Hydroxyl: Hydrogen covalently bonded to an Oxygen (<code>H–O</code>) which is covalently bonded to the compound.
+When discussing funcional groups, a convention is sometimes used which describes their molecular formulas without bond symbols, and the group is prefixed or suffixed by a dash depending on where the functional group bonds to the rest of the compound.
+For example, for Hydroxyls, <code>–OH</code> or <code>HO–</code>.
+Compounds containing a hydroxyl group are called Alcohols and names are usually suffixed with -ol.
 1. Carbonyl: Also called Aldehydes or Ketones.
 1. Carboxyl: Also called Carboxylic Acids.
 1. Amino: Also called Amines.